 Using text messaging signals to students that your message is so important that you wanted to deliver it into their hands–literally.
 Additionally, by using personalized, two-way text messaging, you’re signaling to the student that you want to maintain an open line of communication.
 More specifically, you’re signaling to students that you want them at your institution and care about their academic journey.

-If you’re curious about how you can optimize text messages to students to maximize engagement, read our blog post here.
-Or, if you’d like to look into how you can adjust your thinking for your institution's communications, visit our blog here.
+If you’re curious, check out our blog post on how you can optimize text messages to students to maximize engagement, or check out our higher education texting platform.
+You can also check out our blog post on how you can adjust your thinking for your institution's communications.

 Connect with your students, prospects, and alumni at each stage of their educational journey.

 Explore the leading texting platform for higher education.